-8 See, for instance, Offerman et al. (1996), Sonnemans et al. (1998), van Dijk et al. (2002), Brosig (2002), Brandts et al. (2009), or Sutter et al. (2010).
+9 See, for instance, Offerman et al. (1996), Sonnemans et al. (1998), van Dijk et al. (2002), Brosig (2002), Brandts et al. (2009), or Sutter et al. (2010).

-et al. (2010), Blanco et al. (2011) and Iriberri and Rey-Biel (2013) employ identification procedures based on the piecewise linear model originally introduced by Fehr and Schmidt (1999) as a description of self-centered inequality aversion and later extended by Charness and Rabin (2002) to allow for other forms of distributional concerns and thereby assume piecewise linearity; and Andreoni and Miller (2002), Fisman et al. (2007) and Cox and Sadiraj (2012) check consistency with - and estimate parameters of - standard or modified constant elasticity of substitution (CES) utility functions.
+regarding the form of the utility or motivational function meant to represent preferences.
+For instance, the ring-test is based on the assumption of linear preferences; the studies by Cabrales et al. (2010), Blanco et al. (2011) and Iriberri and Rey-Biel (2013) employ identification procedures based on the piecewise linear model originally introduced by Fehr and Schmidt (1999) as a description of self-centered inequality aversion and later extended by Charness and Rabin (2002) to allow for other forms of distributional concerns and thereby assume piecewise linearity; and Andreoni and Miller (2002), Fisman et al. (2007) and Cox and Sadiraj (2012) check consistency with - and estimate parameters of - standard or modified constant elasticity of substitution (CES) utility functions.

 Summing up the above discussion we conclude (i) that there is neither an agreement in the literature on what the relevant set of distributional basic motivations - defined as the manner in which people care about the (material) well-being of others - is, nor on how to delimitate distributional types; and (ii) that existing studies employ identification procedures that rely on strong structural assumptions as, for instance, linearity, piecewise linearity or standard or modified CES forms.
 By using a systematic approach based on a small set of primitive assumptions on preferences, the present paper offers an improvement in both dimensions.
-It shows (i) that this set of assumptions naturally results in a well delineated, mutually exclusive and comprehensive distinction between nine archetypes of distributional concerns; and (ii) that this set gives rise to a simple non-parametric experimental test that discriminates between the archetypes according to core features of preferences rather than properties of specific modeling variants or functional forms.
+It shows (i) that this set of assumptions naturally results in a well delineated, mutually exclusive and comprehensive distinction between nine archetypes of distributional concerns; and (ii) that this set gives rise to a simple non-parametric experimental test - the Equality Equivalence Test (EET) - that discriminates between the archetypes according to core features of preferences rather than properties of specific modeling variants or functional forms.
 As a byproduct the test yields a two-dimensional index of preference intensity.